woodiertexas/modrinth-vs-curseforge/README.md

 Curseforge has a habit of giving preferential treatment to popular modpacks/mods and/or groups who make popular modpacks/mods.

 ## Advantages of Curseforge
-While CF does have clunky search, bad UI/UX, horrendous use of advertisements and so on.
-It has some advantages over modrinth as well such as...
+While CF does have clunky search, bad UI/UX, horrendous use of advertisements and so on, it does have some advantages over Modrinth such as...
  - Has the most mods of any modding platform
  - Pays out to authors
- - Very well known to practically most MC players
+ - Known to most MC players
  - Has MC world support
  - Has an area with a randomized selection of Curseforge projects
  - If you are an author on Curseforge, you do not see any advertisements